MicrosoftDocs/architecture-center/docs/example-scenario/data/small-medium-data-warehouse-content.md

 - [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) enables you to modify values to understand how your specific requirements affect costs.
 You can see a pricing sample for an SMB data warehousing scenario in the Azure pricing calculator.

 - [SQL Database](https://azure.microsoft.com/pricing/details/azure-sql-database/single) pricing depends on the compute and service tiers that you choose and the number of vCores and database transaction units.
-The example describes a single database with provisioned compute and eight vCores, and assumes that you need to run stored procedures in SQL Database.
+The example describes a single database with provisioned compute and eight vCores and assumes that you need to run stored procedures in SQL Database.

 - [Data Lake Storage Gen2](https://azure.microsoft.com/pricing/details/storage/data-lake/) pricing depends on the amount of data that you store and how often you use the data.
 The sample pricing covers 1 TB of data storage and other transactional assumptions.
 The 1 TB refers to the size of the data lake and not the size of the original legacy database.